Having a tough time choosing between white sapphire or cubic zirconia for an engagement ring?

 Hydrothermal synthesis, or the solution process is closer to how natural sapphires form.

-Like lab grown diamonds, a tiny piece of a natural sapphire is put into a chamber.
+Like man made diamonds, a tiny piece of a natural sapphire is put into a chamber.
 High heat and pressure imitate how natural sapphires form in the earth.
 These conditions in a lab setting forces sapphire fragment to start producing sapphire crystals as the solution rises in the chamber.

 White Sapphire vs Cubic Zirconia: Appearance